Bastardkb/bastardkb.github.io/_includes/use_keyboard.md

 ## Using VIA

-All Bastard Keyboards come flashed with VIA.
+All Bastard Keyboards come flashed with a VIA-enabled firmware.
 VIA is an additional layer that comes on top of QMK, and comes with a handy graphical interface.
 While it's limited in features, it removes the need to manage a git repository, the console and a QMK installation.

 You can open the [VIA Web Interface through use.via.app](https://usevia.app/).
 At the moment, only WebHID-enabled browsers work (eg. Chrome and Chromium-based).